Southern Arizona Rocketry Association

 • Igniters for high-power motors should be installed at the launch pad.
 (If this is not possible (either because the igniter must be built into a reloadable motor during assembly or because the igniters for a cluster or multistage rocket must be installed before the rocket is assembled), the igniters may be installed in the prep area.
 Short the igniter leads together before installing the igniter.
 The igniter leads must remain shorted or shunted until the rocket is on the pad.)

-• All electronic staging and recovery devices must be safed or powered off and shunted when the rocket is brought to the RSO table.
+• All electronic staging and recovery devices must be Safed or powered off and shunted when the rocket is brought to the RSO table.

 • If the RSO or LCO rejects your rocket at the safety check, you must correct the problem(s) and have the rocket checked again before flying.